-OHF funding accelerates trout stream acquisition work beyond what is possible with other funding sources.
+OHF funding accelerates trout stream and fee-title AMA acquisition beyond what is possible with other funding sources.
 It does not supplant or substitute other program funds.

 How will you sustain and/or maintain this work after the Outdoor Heritage Funds are expended?